 The Best Brunch Spot in Every State

 Gathering a group of friends together and going out to brunch has become many people’s go-to weekend plan.
 After all, it’s the perfect excuse to indulge in a thick piece of syrup-laden French toast and sip on mimosas or Bloody Marys midday.
-But then comes the questions of where to go to find exactly which restaurant serves the best brunch.
+But then comes the question of where to go to find exactly which restaurant serves the best brunch.
 What do you do?
 Where do you go?

 In order to conquer such a difficult feat as pinpointing the best place for brunch in every state, we relied on the data team at Yelp to assist.
 Of course, no such list can be 100 percent exhaustive.
 All businesses considered for this metric had to fall within the “Breakfast & Brunch” category as specified on Yelp.
 They determined the best one in each state using an algorithm that assesses both the number of reviews as well as the star rating each business accumulated.